 Doing well.
 You’ll even hear something like “Cardiff started the brighter in the first half.”

-An appearance for your national team; you used to actully get caps
+An appearance for your national team; you used to actually get caps.

 A wonderful English term for surrender.
 “Fulham will be looking to rebound this week after their utter capitulation at Hull.”

 A tournament with all the top clubs from Europe playing against each other.
 In England, the top four teams go for the next season.
 This is possibly the greatest club competition in the world.
-Last English team to win it was Chelsea in 2012
+The last English team to win it was Liverpool in 2018-19.

 A near goal, something which is “created” and, if not “taken,” is said to be “wasted.”
 There are also half-chances, where you kind of could have scored.